 Running and nutrition go hand and hand for many people who live healthy lifestyles.
 But for running long distance, runners actually need nutrition on hand.
 The longer the run—in terms of time and distance—the more likely a runner needs to be fueling their body with some form of glucose and calories.
-But the debate among many established runners is which is the best running fuel option, GU vs. “real” food.
+But the debate among many established runners is which is the best running fuel option, running GU vs. “real” food.

 When To Eat During A Run